History of Gay and Lesbian Life in Milwaukee, Wisconsin - Media - Print

 In 2006 the owner purchased the rights to OutBound magazine from that magazine's publishers, who were moving out of state.
 Mariucci continued to publish both publications, with OutBound concentrating more on bar events and calendars, and Quest covering more of a news, articles, and analysis role.

-In 2007, Quest Magazine passed an important milestone: it moved into its 14th year of publishing, a landmark that only one other LGBT publication in Wisconsin had achieved prior (the 20-year-old In Step, which ceased publishing in 2003).
+In 2018, Quest Magazine passed an important milestone: it moved into its 25th year of publishing, exceeding the record of the previous longest-running Wisconsin LGBT publication, In Step magazine, which ceased publishing in 2003 after 20 years.

-The paper has maintained a balanced coverage of news and events statewide throughout its history, although it wisely adjusts news content based on the existence (or non-existence) of other GLBT news media in the state.
-It has however excelled in coverage of the Drag and show scene, which many other publications covered sparsely.
+Quest maintained a balanced coverage of news and events statewide throughout its history, although it wisely adjusted news content based on the existence (or non-existence) of other GLBT news media in the state.
+It especially excelled in coverage of the Drag and show scene, which many other publications covered sparsely.

 Volume 1- Number 1, January 1994; 2.8MB PDF file